SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/modifier/visibility/readme.md

             type: "Test"
 ```

-And I can make the change to the class definition with the `changeModifiers` action again.
+I can make the change to the class definition with the `changeModifiers` action again.

 ```
 availableFixes: